Off-the-grid: Temperature control

 Types of solar-energy passive off-grid cooling systems could be used for cooling houses and/or refrigeration – including some that do not require electrical components and are allowing for chemically stored on-demand energy.
 Such may be useful for climate change mitigation and adaptation.

 Communications

 Meshnets such as B.A.T.M.A.N. could be used to sustain or establish communications without conventional infrastructure.
 Moreover, off-grid communications technologies could be used for environmental, security and agricultural monitoring as well as for emergency communications and coordination – such as for work assignation.

 Healthcare

+According to the CDC off-the-grid and rural lifestyles face significantly more health challenges than those living in urban life, and even face significantly higher chances of death compared to their urban counterparts due to challenges accessing proper care.
+Off-grid technologies can also be used to improve healthcare systems, allowing for more reliable energy sources for health care facilities, power everything from lights to essential life-saving equipment.
 Drones have been used for off-grid healthcare, especially in the most remote regions of the world.
-With communications enabled, they deliver test samples, medicine, vaccines, food, water and anti-venoms.
+With communications enabled, they deliver test samples, medicine, vaccines, food, water, and anti-venoms.

 Waste management

 Small-scale waste management techniques in Western Europe, often for specific or standardized waste, were reported to mostly use one of two main strategies: aerobic (with plants) and anaerobic treatment (with biogas production).